 - 1-1/2 cups confectioners' sugar

 - 3 teaspoons vanilla extract

-- In a large bowl, cream shortening and brown sugar until light and fluffy.
+- In a large mixing bowl, cream shortening and brown sugar.
 Beat in eggs.
 Combine the flour, baking soda and salt; gradually add to creamed mixture and mix well.
-Fold in rhubarb and coconut.
+Fold in the rhubarb and coconut.

 - Drop by rounded tablespoonfuls 2 in. apart onto greased baking sheets.
 Bake at 350° for 10-14 minutes or until golden brown.
 Cool for 1 minute before removing to wire racks to cool completely.

-- For frosting, in a small bowl, beat cream cheese and butter until fluffy.
-Beat in the confectioners' sugar and vanilla.
+- For frosting, in a small mixing bowl, beat cream cheese and butter until fluffy.
+Beat in confectioners' sugar and vanilla.
 Spread over cookies.
 Yield: 4 dozen.

 Reviews forRhubarb Cookies

 "I made these cookies and they are so moist.
 But the one thing extra I did for a little more flavor was to sprinkle a little cinnamon sugar on top before I baked them.
 I did not frost them at all with the cinnamon sugar used instead."

 "Followed the recipe exactly.
 I expected more from this well-rated recipe.
 I ended up with dry, tasteless "cookies".
 If I try this again, I would reduce the amount of flour first.
 The flavor of the fresh rhubarb and coconut was just not there.
 Threw the whole batch out."